 Simmons’ rough, expressive line-work lends itself to this deranged fairy tale.
 His cartoonish characters feel as if they’ve escaped from an underground comic, turning a childlike fantasy world into a blood-spattered fever dream, complete with graphic violence and frank, often funny, sexual interludes.
 An edgy, transgressive vibe runs through the story, as if the novel teeters on its own sanity.
 It’s a wild ride—one that invites us to hold on tight (or, maybe, let go) as it unfolds, for better or worse.

-Taking cues from early web comics, Simmons lets his muse drive, hewing to an arc of sorts but playing within an ever-shifting sandbox, letting the story develop as unpredictably as his impulses dictate.
-(In his Afterword, he addresses this choice.)
+Taking cues from early web comics, Simmons lets his muse drive, hewing to an arc of sorts but playing within an ever-shifting sandbox.
+He lets the story develop as unpredictably as his impulses dictate.
+(In the Afterword, he addresses this choice.)
 As a result, Jessica Farm is less like a conventional story and more of a deranged diary—a nesting doll of nightmares, with just enough narrative thread to keep us pressing forward (or backward, or sideways).

 It won’t be everyone’s bag.
-Traditionalists might find the lack of structure off-putting; but for those who thrive on chaos, Jessica Farm is a daft, unfiltered ride worth taking.
+Traditionalists might find the lack of structure off-putting; but for those who thrive on chaos and embrace its eccentricity, Jessica Farm is a daft, unfiltered ride worth taking.
 And Simmons aims to complete the journey by 2050.
-For those willing to embrace its eccentricity, Jessica Farm is an unsettling experience wrapped in a beautifully bound package by the estimable folks at Fantagraphics Books.
+It’s an unsettling experience wrapped in a beautifully bound package by the estimable folks at Fantagraphics Books.

 I recommend it.